Behind the Scenes

 This is the behind-the-scenes blog of Candy Japan.
 The idea is to share any data and learnings from running a Japanese candy subscription box.

 April income report was the first one ever, it's from 2012.
 The post was so popular I got encouraged to write more.
 Now I try to share how well the site is doing at least once a year.
-More often if we hit any milestones or if I just happen to be in a reflective mood: 2013, hitting $10000 MRR, 2014, 2015 Q1, 2015, 2016, 2017.
+More often if we hit any milestones or if I just happen to be in a reflective mood: 2013, hitting $10000 MRR, 2014, 2015 Q1, 2015, 2016, 2017 and 2018.
 I've also done an interview with Indie Hackers.

 An outline of all the online services I'm spending money on can be found in Running costs for Candy Japan.